itsbonczek/kingpin/README.md

 ```

-Also, see example on how to use kingpin with your own custom annotations in [Wiki/Examples](https://github.com/itsbonczek/kingpin/wiki/Examples).
+For more information on how to use kingpin with your own custom annotations, please see [Wiki/Examples](https://github.com/itsbonczek/kingpin/wiki/Examples).

 __Note:__ You can gain access to the cluster's annotations via `-[KPAnnotation annotations]`.